Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Maret 2026 11.55.29 UTC
+- WIB: Kamis, 12 Maret 2026 13.01.22 UTC
-- WITA: Kamis, 12 Maret 2026 12.55.29 UTC
+- WITA: Kamis, 12 Maret 2026 14.01.22 UTC
-- WIT: Kamis, 12 Maret 2026 13.55.29 UTC
+- WIT: Kamis, 12 Maret 2026 15.01.22 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: nature
+Kategori: inspirational